This page is presently being constructed.

 'Sound System Engineering' by Don and Carolyn Davis.

-Installation Basics
+Installation basics

-- Find peace with the Gremlins.
+- Finding peace with the Gremlins.

 Amplifiers.
 Line Transformers.
 Speakers.

 If there is buckling in the output waveform and increased current through the resistor, the transformer has reached saturation.
 Do the same test with a speaker transformer.
-If either transformer has the potential to saturate at the lowest bass frequency, under normal working condition, this will cause excessive current flow similar to a short circuit.
+If either transformer has the potential to saturate at the lowest bass frequency (under normal working condition), this will cause excessive current flow similar to a short circuit.
 The system will be unreliable.

-(turns ratio) of the amplifier output transformer, all taps unloaded.
+(b) Measure the voltage ratio (turns ratio) of the amplifier output transformer, all taps unloaded.
 The voltage ratio (turns ratio) on some transformers is between, (1:2) and (1:4).

+(c) Measure the amplifier 'rail to rail'.
 If the amplifier has a rail supply of +30V -30V (60V total) the output will be approx 20V RMS.
 If the transformer has a turn's ratio of (1:4) the secondary will be 80V RMS.

-Note It is essential to know the actual load impedance (Z) of the line transformer.
+NOTE: It is essential to know the actual load impedance (Z) of the line transformer.
 This information is rarely quoted in specifications that come with the amplifier.
-Deducing this from the power-load specifications supplied with amplifier and speakers is educated guess work, and rarely accurate.
+Deducing this from the power-load specifications supplied with amplifier and speakers is educated guess work and rarely accurate.
 The amplifier line transformer must be actually measured.

-Note Too many speakers on the line will overload the amplifier.
-An infinite number of speakers are a short circuit (0 Ohm).
+NOTE: Too many speakers on the line will overload the amplifier.
+An infinite number of speakers are a short circuit (0 Ω).
 A short circuit at low level can easily destroy an amplifier.
 The total number of speakers must represent a load no lower than what the amplifier is designed for, regardless of power.
 The load directly affects the running temperature of an amplifier, and therefore its reliability.

 Recorded music is compressed within a limited dynamic range.
 Taking 6dB dynamic headroom into calculation, the amplifier can be driven at a maximum average no greater than 1/4 full power.

-100Watt amplifier to deliver 30V RMS of music on the line, with 6dB dynamic headroom, the line should be connect to the (1:4 turn's ratio) tap of the output transformer.
-This will allow the total number of speakers connected, to represent a load no lower than 64 Ohm.
-If the total number of speakers to be connected represents a load less than 64 Ohm, then the choices are -
+(e) For this sample 100W amplifier to deliver 30V RMS of music on the line, with 6dB dynamic headroom, the line should be connect to the (1:4 turn's ratio) tap of the output transformer.
+This will allow the total number of speakers connected, to represent a load no lower than 64Ω.
+If the total number of speakers to be connected represents a load less than 64Ω, then the choices are -

 - Use a more powerful amplifier and repeat the calculations.

+(f) Audition the speakers.
 Assume the speakers have no association with the specifications supplied, regardless of model number or brand is printed on the box.
 It is often not possible to know in what factory the speakers were made or how many agents they passed through.

-line step-down transformer that has to be measured for -
+(g) The speaker line step-down transformer that has to be measured for -

-- Sufficient inductance to pass 40 Hz.
+- Sufficient inductance to pass 40Hz.

 An inductance meter measurement is a guide, but it will have to be actually checked at full line voltage unloaded. - Measure the speaker transformer turns ratio, all taps.

-on the line, from each 8 Ohm speaker on the 10:1 tap.
+(i) Calculate the reflected impedance on the line, from each 8Ω speaker on the 10:1 tap.
 The impedance is calculated from the square of the turn's ratio.
-(10x10=100) x 8 Ohm = 800 Ohm.
-If the total number of speakers connected to the line is 12, and each speaker is connected to its 10:1 transformer tap, then the total impedance to the line is (800 Ohm divided by 12) = 66 Ohm approx.
+(10x10=100) x 8Ω = 800Ω.
+If the total number of speakers connected to the line is 12, and each speaker is connected to its 10:1 transformer tap, then the total impedance to the line is (800Ω divided by 12) = 66Ω approx.

-this 100Watt amplifier is operating at 12Watt average.
-This allows 6dB of headroom for the music transients to peak at approx 50Watt.
+(J) From these calculations this 100W amplifier is operating at 12W average.
+This allows 6dB of headroom for the music transients to peak at approx 50W.

 Print out the procedure from ( a - j ).
 Create a spreadsheet and give yourself time to go over and vary the calculations until you are comfortable with them.